 - Embrace automation for logging configuration.
 Don’t assume that an acquired software package or service offering has logging enabled at all or at a sufficient level of detail.
 A multitude of “as-code” approaches exist for infrastructure and configuration that you should consider using in your organization to help automate required logging and auditing settings.

 - Embrace cloud technology.
 Traditional approaches for data gathering, storage, and analytics often can’t scale for even low API consumption.
 A modern approach may be necessary, including cloud-native design patterns and the use of cloud-enabling technologies like software defined networking and container platforms.
-Such an approach also doesn’t necessarily equate to public cloud service consumption, which may be restricted by company policies or regulations.

 API mediation can be achieved through several mechanisms, including network load balancers, application delivery controllers, Kubernetes ingress controllers, sidecar proxies, and service mesh ingresses.
-Organizations frequently deploy API management and API gateways to mediate and protect their APIs, but these technologies can only analyze API traffic per transaction.
+Organizations frequently deploy API management and API gateways to mediate and protect their APIs, but these technologies only analyze web API traffic per transaction.
 Traditional mediation mechanisms fail to provide full context, correlate activity, and identify API abuse.
 Best practices for API mediation and architecture include:

 - Mediate APIs to improve observability and monitoring.
 Harvest the API telemetry from your API gateways to improve your monitoring capabilities and create amplifying effects for all API lifecycle activities.

 - Mediate APIs to enforce access control.
-Use API gateways to enforce IP address allow/deny lists, rate limits, authentication policies, and authorization policies for API endpoints.
+Use API gateways to enforce IP address allow/deny lists, rate limits, authentication policies, and level authorization policies for API endpoints.
 Plan for machine consumption of APIs, such as in automation use cases or partner integration.
 Machine communication can be just as dominant as user consumption through client front ends, but access controls must be managed differently.